-A Morton College graduate with an associate degree may register for a single course per semester at no tuition charge, but must pay fees.
-Registration for the single course and applying for the Tuition Waiver must occur on the same day.
+A Morton College graduate with an associate's degree may register for a one-time single course, not to exceed five (5) credit hours, at no tuition charge within three (3) years following graduation, at no tuition charge but must pay fees.
 Graduates cannot qualify for a tuition waiver for a course in which they are currently registered.
 This waiver applies to the fall and spring semesters only.
-It may not be used when auditing a course.
+It may not be used to audit a course.

 Applications for Alumni Tuition Waivers and further information may be obtained from the Office of Admissions and Records located on the first floor of Building B. Laboratory and other fees will be assessed where applicable.
 Under the provisions of this waiver, graduates cannot register for the course until 1 week prior to the start of the course.
-Short term courses may have separate deadlines based on start dates.
+Short-term courses may have separate deadlines based on start dates.
 In order to receive the waiver, registration must be done in the Office of Admission and Records.